Stem Cell Therapy for Hip Injuries

 Risk factors related to stem cell therapy include infection as bacteria, viruses, or other pathogens that can cause disease may be introduced while obtaining the stem cells or while injecting the stem cells into damaged tissue.
 Rarely, an immune reaction may occur from injected stem cells.

-If you have experienced a hip injury and want to avoid complications related to invasive surgeries, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a hip injury and want to avoid complications related to invasive surgeries, please contact Dr. Kelechi Okoroha, orthopedic hip specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.